amaliariegelhuth/Huffman-Decompression/README.md

     set traverseHT.top to traverseHT.rightchild
 ```

-7. When you reach the end of the file close the `BinaryIn` object and the `FileWriter` object.
+7. When you reach the end of the file close the `FileWriter` object.

 ## Testing your code.